 Faculty Instructional Resources and Support

-The CTLT is comprised of the Transformative Teaching and Learning Team led by Dr. Anne Marchant, and the Academic Computing Technology Team led by Dr. Richard Pierce.
+The CTLT is comprised of the Transformative Teaching and Learning team led by Dr. Anne Marchant, and the Academic Computing Technologies team led by Dr. Richard Pierce.

 What We Offer